Wicocomico

-Since the late twentieth century, descendants of king/chief Machywap Taptico have organized, documented history and genealogical records, and are seeking recognition the US government.
-Ironically, the external forces/conflicts which caused their functional extinction in the 1700s is the very thing which obstructs recognition of the people today: no tribal land.
+Name

+Wicocomico is also written Wiccocomoco, Wighcocomoco, Wicomico, Wicomoco (by James Mooney), Wicocomoco (by John Reed Swanton), and Wicacoan.
+Originally just the name of a single band, the Wicocomico became an umbrella term for survivors of related bands in the 1650s.

 History

+17th century

 The Wicocomico people were encountered by Captain John Smith in 1608 as he explored Virginia.
 He notes a village of about 130 men on the South side of the mouth of the Patawomeke (Potomac) River.